 Stade’s Farm Market Cookbook

-While you’re getting your fresh produce, why not pick up a copy of our own cookbook?
-The recipes were written by our market manager, Gayle Stade, using our farm-fresh vegetables.
-The cookbook is available at our farm markets for $6.
+While you’re purchasing your fresh produce, why not pick up a copy of our cookbook?
+The recipes were collected and put together by our market manager, Gayle Stade, using our farm-fresh vegetables.
+The cookbook is available in our Farm Market for $6.

 Helpful Hints & Tips for Storing & Freezing